Does Vinyl Flooring Fade in the Sun? (6 Ways to Prevent From Fading)

 UV Inhibitors

-Another method that you can use to protect your vinyl floors from sunlight and fading is by using UV inhibitor finishes.
+Another method that you can use to protect your vinyl floors from sunlight and fading.
+Is by using UV inhibitor finishes.
 The use of UV inhibitors is also the most popular.

 Generally, most people refinish their floors either once or twice a year.
 There are finishers with UV inhibitors in them that you can use while refinishing your vinyl floors.

-However, using UV inhibitors is not a permanent solution to blocking constant UV rays despite them increasing your floor’s lifetime and preventing them from discoloring.
-When exposed to high temperatures, vinyl flooring tends to absorb much moisture, which may lead to fading.
+However, using UV inhibitors is not a permanent solution to blocking constant UV rays.
+Despite them increasing your floor’s lifetime and preventing them from discoloring.

 Read More on Vinyl Floors